Selenium RemoteWebDriver : Difference between WebDriver and RemoteWebDriver

 The hub should now be running on localhost port 4444

 - Open another command prompt to add a node to the hub:

 java -jar selenium-server-standalone-3.3.1.jar -role node -hub http://localhost:4444/grid/register

-When the Selenium server and hub are connected and running, one can write a test case using remotewebdriver.
+When the Selenium server and hub are connected and running, you can write a test case using RemoteWebDriver.

 - To run a remote WebDriver client, first, connect to RemoteWebDriver.
 Point the URL to the address of the server running the tests.
 Also, set up the desired capabilities to customize the client.
 The example below instantiates a remote WebDriver object pointing to the remote web server, www.myexamplebrowserstack.com.

 FirefoxOptions firefoxOptions = new FirefoxOptions(); WebDriver driver = new RemoteWebDriver(new URL("http://www.myexamplebrowserstack.com"), firefoxOptions); driver.get("http://www.google.com"); driver.quit();

 - Next, add the desired capabilities to customize the configuration.
 The RemoteWebDriver runs on JSON wireless protocol.
 Hence it becomes necessary to add desired capabilities and execute the test on Chrome browser and windows platform.

 ChromeOptions chromeOptions = new ChromeOptions(); chromeOptions.setCapability("browserVersion", "74"); chromeOptions.setCapability("platformName", "Windows 10"); WebDriver driver = new RemoteWebDriver(new URL("http://www.myexamplebrowserstack.com"), chromeOptions); driver.get("http://www.google.com"); driver.quit();